 Founder, Anisa Palmer, Combat Veteran, talks about I Will Survive, Inc.

 Why We Started:

-Anisa Palmer, Founder and Executive Director of I Will Survive, lost her mother to breast cancer and started this organization with the full intent to not only help spread the awareness of breast cancer through education but also be a support system for families impacted by breast cancer for those in need.
+Anisa Palmer, Founder of I Will Survive, lost her mother to breast cancer and started this organization with the full intent to not only help spread the awareness of breast cancer through education but also be a support system for families impacted by breast cancer for those in need.
 Our 501(c)(3) status was approved by the IRS in 2011.

 It is important to get screened for breast cancer regularly, control your weight and exercise regularly, know your family history of breast cancer, quit smoking, limit the amount of alcohol you drink, and talk to your doctor about the risks of hormone replacement therapy.
 We believe, you will survive!
 There are many ways to lower your risks but you have to believe as well and start today.
 Focus on proactive prevention!

 We need your support to help us fund programs that help pre-cancer survivors, breast cancer survivors, and post-breast cancer survivors.

 Pre-breast cancer survivor: The everyday person who might be concerned about their health and decides to go and get screened.
 After getting screened, they get diagnosed with breast cancer and need financial assistance for medical costs, nutritional food, health care products, living costs, and travel costs.
 Or they do not have breast cancer but may carry the BRCA gene and we want to help keep their risks down.
 Or they do not carry the gene and do not have cancer, we still want to help ensure the recommended activity and proper nutrition are in place to reduce risks.